onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 - the ultimate product/service is the ultimate social system and we're going to co-discover it
 - what is the ultimate product/service? it is the ultimate social system.
 - and what is better than a product that spreads by word of mouth? an ideology behind a product that spreads by word of mouth
-- A protocol - fundamentally open and uncensorable with string user privacy
+- A protocol - fundamentally open and uncensorable with strong user privacy Total privacy for individuals and complete transparency for organizations
 - A reversed panopticon
 - Ladder of influence and legitimacy (legibility?)
 - Opt-in